JustinMorgan/MEANSandbox/README.md

 3. Production mode may require more configuration, especially for `connect-assets`.

 #Next steps
-1. Dynamically generate multiple Angular front-ends from a list of schemas.
+- [x] Dynamically generate multiple Angular front-ends from a list of schemas.
 I'm already doing this on the back end with dynamic REST APIs.
-2. Automate installation.
-3. Unit testing.
+- [ ] Dynamic Jade templates
+- [ ] Explore Bower and Browserify
+- [ ] Automate installation
+- [ ] Unit testing
+- [ ] Form validation